etomica/mapped-averaging/docs/source/pyhma.rst

 Please cite this paper when using pyHMA package in your research:

-  Sabry G. Moustafa, Apoorva Purohit, Andrew J. Schultz, and David A. Kofke, pyHMA: A VASP Post-processor for Precise Measurement of CrystallineAnharmonic Properties using Harmonically Mapped Averaging, Comput.
+  Sabry G. Moustafa, Apoorva Purohit, Andrew J. Schultz, and David A. Kofke, pyHMA: A VASP Post-processor for Precise Measurement of Crystalline Anharmonic Properties using Harmonically Mapped Averaging, Comput.
 Phys.
 Commun., 2020.

 .. note::
-   * The term *anharmonicity* is commonly used in literature to qualitatively descripe a system with no equilibrium configuration at :math:`0` K (i.e., imaginary frequencies); in other words, it referes to a "non-harmonic" potential energy surface.
+   * The term *anharmonicity* is commonly used in literature to qualitatively describe a system with no equilibrium configuration at :math:`0` K (i.e., imaginary frequencies); in other words, it refers to a "non-harmonic" potential energy surface.
-   * Here, however, we define *anharmonic contribution* of some property :math:`X` as the residual resulted caused by not using the harmonic approximation; i.e., :math:`X_{\rm ah} \equiv X - (X_{\rm lat} + X_{\rm qh})`.
+   * Here, however, we define *anharmonic contribution* of some property :math:`X` as the residual in excess of the harmonic approximation; i.e., :math:`X_{\rm ah} \equiv X - (X_{\rm lat} + X_{\rm qh})`.
 Therefore, this specific definition is meaningless if the system does not have equilibrium lattice configuration at :math:`T=0` K. For this reason, ``pyHMA`` checks forces on the first configuration to make sure the system has an equilibrium configuration (i.e., zero forces).